Andy Janovich

-Andy Janovich (born May 23, 1993) is an American football fullback who is a free agent.
-He played college football at Nebraska, and was selected in the sixth round of the 2016 NFL Draft by the Denver Broncos.
-He has also played for the Cleveland Browns.
+Andy Janovich (born May 23, 1993) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, and was selected in the sixth round of the 2016 NFL draft by the Denver Broncos.
+Janovich played for the Broncos, Cleveland Browns, and Houston Texans.

+Janovich played the entirety of his rookie contract with the Broncos before he was traded to the Browns during the 2020 NFL offseason, where he played with the Browns for 2 seasons (Janovich had previously signed a contract extension to remain with Denver during the 2019 season).
+He signed with the Texans as a free agent in the 2022 NFL offseason and was released prior to the start of the regular season.
+Janovich retired from professional football in January 2023 after not playing during the 2022 season.

-Early years
+Early life

 Janovich attended and played high school football at Gretna High School.

 College career

-Janovich played college football at Nebraska, where he spent the majority of his playing time on special teams and alternating at fullback with C. J. Zimmerer, primarily in blocking roles.
-His touches were few and far between until the 2015 season, where he was fourth in total rushing yards with 265 rushing yards (6.3 YPC), 3 rushing touchdowns, and two receptions for 58 yards; he also led the team on special teams tackles with 13 (11 solo).
+Janovich played college football at the University of Nebraska–Lincoln, where he spent the majority of his playing time on special teams and alternating at fullback with C. J. Zimmerer, primarily in blocking roles.
+His touches were few and far between until the 2015 season, where he was fourth in total rushing yards with 265 rushing yards (6.3 yards per carry), 3 rushing touchdowns, and two receptions for 58 yards; he also led the team on special teams tackles with 13 (11 solo).

 Professional career

+Pre-draft

 Janovich was one of four Nebraska Cornhuskers and one of five fullbacks to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He tied Northwestern's Dan Vitale for first in the bench press among all running backs.
 On March 4, 2016, he participated at Nebraska's pro day, but opted to not perform drills and only meet with team representatives and scouts.
 At the conclusion of the pre-draft process, Janovich was projected to be a seventh round pick or a priority undrafted free agent.
 He was ranked as the seventh best fullback in the draft by NFLDraftScout.com.

 Denver Broncos

+2016

-The Denver Broncos selected Janovich in the sixth round (176th overall) of the 2016 NFL Draft.
+The Denver Broncos selected Janovich in the sixth round (176th overall) of the 2016 NFL draft.
 He was the first of three fullbacks selected in 2016.

-2016

-On May 13, 2016, the Denver Broncos signed Janovich to a four-year, $2.5 million contract that includes a signing bonus of $164,309.
+On May 13, 2016, the Broncos signed Janovich to a four-year, $2.5 million contract that included a signing bonus of $164,309.